Why is Free Fire Banned in India? – A Complete Detail

 Overview of the Ban

-It is well known that India and China have always been in a diplomatic rift.
-Given the nature of relations between the two countries, the Government of India wanted to make sure that its cyberspace is secure.
+It is well known that India and China have had a long-standing diplomatic rift.
+Given the nature of relations between the two countries, the Government of India wanted to ensure the security of its cyberspace.
+To do so, the government decided to ban all apps linked to China in any way.
+The goal was to improve the country’s cybersecurity and ensure that Indian user data did not end up in China.

-For this purpose, the Government of India released a list of 54 apps that were banned.
-The Garena Free Fire was one of them.
-One thing to notice and that was difficult to understand here was, the list did not include Free Fire Max, an upgraded version of Garena Free Fire by the same company.
+As part of this effort, the Government of India released a list of 54 apps that were banned, and Garena Free Fire was one of them.
+However, one thing that was difficult to understand was that the list did not include Free Fire Max, an upgraded version of Garena Free Fire by the same company.

 Grounds of the Ban